Degenerations of k-positive surface group representations

 It is easy to verify, by choosing suitable coordinates, that $\Pi$ is injective and smooth.
 Since the representation $\rho$ is Anosov, the image $\xi^1\left(\dg\setminus\{x_1,\ldots,x_d\}\right)$ is contained in $\P(E)\setminus\bigcup_{i=1}^d x_i^{d-1}$, and it follows from positivity of the cross ratio that the restriction of $\Pi\circ\xi^1$ to any interval in its domain of definition is monotone on each coordinate (cfr.
 Remark \ref{rem.cross ratio as projective}).
 Thus its image is the graph of a Lipschitz function, as desired. \end{proof}

-We have shown in Proposition \ref{p.Zariskidenselimit} that positively ratioed is a closed condition among Zariski dense representations.
-If the condition was also open under this assumption, we would get that positively ratioed representations form connected components of Zariski dense representations.
+We have shown in Corollary \ref{cor:Zd} that being positively ratioed is a closed condition among Zariski dense representations.
+If the condition were also open under this assumption, we would get that positively ratioed representations form connected components of Zariski dense representations.
 We believe that this is not the case. \begin{question} Is being positively ratioed an open condition among Zariski dense representations? \end{question}